PiwikPRO/PPMS-PublicDocs/audience_manager/api.rst

     .. attribute:: device_id

-        **Optional** ``string`` If the :term:`application` has access to :term:`device ID` - it is possible to pass this value using this option.
+        **Optional** ``string`` If the :term:`application` has access to :term:`device ID` - it is possible to pass this value using this parameter.
 This will let the Audience Manager better identify :term:`users<user>` across sessions.

         Example::